arcjustin/kernel-debug/README.md

    - Install via `brew` on MacOS or through your package manager on Linux.

 # Compiling / Setup
-1. Checkout and compile a Linux kernel.
+1. Checkout and compile a Linux kernel + e1000 driver.
    - `cd $KERNEL_PATH`
    - `make menuconfig` (Use default options: exit + save).
    - `make -j4 vmlinux`
+   - `make drivers/net/ethernet/intel/e1000/e1000.ko`
 2. Set `KERNEL_PATH` in `Makefile` to the kernel repository.
 3. Invoke `make` to compile the initramfs and setup symlinks for qemu.